 There is also an obligation to keep up-to-date records of all workers who have signed agreements opting-out of the 48-hour maximum working week.
 This could be a list of the relevant workers’ names together with copies of the signed opt-out agreements.
 There is, however, no need to keep records of the hours actually worked by these workers.

 Do the Regulations go far enough?

-The Advocate General ruled that the Working Time Directive requires employers to set up a system for recording the actual number of hours worked each day for workers who have not expressly agreed to work overtime.
 Without a system for measuring the number of hours worked, there can be no guarantee that all the limits laid down by the Directive (in relation to maximum weekly working time, rest breaks, daily and weekly rest periods etc.) will actually be observed or that workers will be able to exercise their rights.
-Member states would be free to determine the required method of recording working hours.
+Member states are free to determine the required method of recording working hours.

 The judgment suggests that the Working Time Regulations do not properly comply with the Working Time Directive, in that they only require employers to keep ‘adequate’ records (which can be existing records created for other purposes) to show compliance with the requirements on weekly working time and night work.
 There is no obligation for records to cover daily or weekly rest; nor to record all working hours.

 The impact of the ECJ’s decision depends on whether, and if so on what basis, the UK leaves the EU; and if the government decides to amend the Regulations.
 Nevertheless, tribunals may interpret the Regulations in line with the decision and, therefore, employers should think about reviewing their processes for recording working time.

 Please get in touch with your usual Brodies’ contact with any queries on working time record keeping requirements.
 Users of Workbox, the employment team’s online HR site, can access detailed FAQs on Working Hours and Rest Breaks.